hibernating-rhinos/RavenFS/Docs/markdown/http-api/file-operations.markdown

 will move *picture.jpg* from *pictures* directory to *wallpapers*.

 There are two ways where this operation can fail.
 The first one is when a file does not exist, then `404 Not Found` will be the result.
-The second case is when "rename" paramteter indicate a file name that already exist in the file system, then `HTTP/1.1 403 Forbidden` will be resulted.
+The second case is when "rename" parameter indicate a file name that already exists in the file system, then `HTTP/1.1 403 Forbidden` will be resulted.

 ##HEAD